John Leonard (critic): Biography

 John Leonard grew up in Washington, D.C., Jackson Heights, Queens, and Long Beach, California, where he graduated from Woodrow Wilson High School.
 Raised by a single mother, Ruth Smith, he made his way to Harvard University, where he immersed himself in the college newspaper, The Harvard Crimson, only to drop out in the spring of his second year.
 He then attended the University of California at Berkeley.

 A political leftist, Leonard had an unlikely early patron in conservative leader William F. Buckley, who gave him his first job in journalism at National Review magazine in 1959.
 There, he worked alongside such young talents as Joan Didion, Garry Wills, Renata Adler and Arlene Croce.
 Leonard went on to be Drama and Literature Director for Pacifica Radio flagship KPFA in Berkeley, where he featured a then-little-known Pauline Kael and served as the house book reviewer, delighting in the torrent of galleys sent him by publishers.
 He worked as an English teacher in Roxbury, Massachusetts, as a union organizer of migrant farm workers, and as a community organizer for Vietnam Summer before joining The New York Times Book Review in 1967.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 The paper promoted him to daily book reviewer in 1969 and made him the executive editor of the Times Book Review in 1971 at the age of 31.
-In 1975, he returned to the role of daily book reviewer, championing the work of women writers such as Maxine Hong Kingston and Mary Gordon.
-He was the first critic to review Nobel Prize-winner Toni Morrison and the first American critic to review Nobel Prize-winner Gabriel Garcia Marquez.
-From 1977 to 1980, Leonard wrote "Private Lives," a weekly column for the Times about his family, friends, and experiences.
+In 1975, he returned to the role of daily book reviewer, championing the work of women writers such as Fran Lebowitz, Elizabeth Hardwick, Maxine Hong Kingston, Mary Gordon, and his former National Review colleague Renata Adler.
+He was the first critic to review Nobel Prize-winner Toni Morrison and the first American critic to review Nobel Prize-winner Gabriel García Márquez.
+Leonard and Morrison became friends, and in 1993 she invited him to accompany her to the Nobel Prize ceremony.
+From 1977 to 1980, Leonard wrote "Private Lives", a weekly column for the Times about his family, friends, and experiences.

-Leonard was a voracious critical omnivore, writing on culture, politics, television, books and the media in many other venues, including The Nation, The New York Review of Books, Harper's, The Atlantic Monthly, Esquire, Playboy, Penthouse, Vanity Fair, TV Guide, Ms. Magazine, Harper's Bazaar, Vogue, Newsweek, New York Woman, Memories, Tikkun, The Yale Review, The Village Voice, New Statesman, The Boston Globe, Washington Post Book World, The Los Angeles Times Book Review, American Heritage and Salon.com.
+Leonard was a voracious critical omnivore, writing on culture, politics, television, books and the media in many other venues, including The Nation, The New York Review of Books, Harper's Magazine, The Atlantic Monthly, Esquire, Playboy, Penthouse, Vanity Fair, TV Guide, Ms. Magazine, Harper's Bazaar, Vogue, Newsweek, New York Woman, Memories, Tikkun, The Yale Review, The Village Voice, the New Statesman, The Boston Globe, Washington Post Book World, The Los Angeles Times Book Review, American Heritage, and Salon.com.
 He reviewed books for National Public Radio's Fresh Air and wrote a column for New York Newsday called "Culture Shock."
-He hosted WGBH's First Edition, and reviewed books, TV and movies on CBS Sunday Morning for 16 years.
+He hosted GBH's First Edition, and reviewed books, TV and movies on CBS Sunday Morning for 16 years.
 Leonard taught creative writing and criticism at the University of Pennsylvania and Columbia University.
 He told the story of Japanese author Kōbō Abe in every one of these venues.